Data sharing FAQs

 How does the data sharing policy relate to CRUK's policies on intellectual property?

 We support the appropriate protection and use of patents and other intellectual property rights to maximise the opportunity to benefit patients.
-We expect our researchers (with the support of Cancer Research Technology) to manage and protect the intellectual property in their research, so that it can be used for public benefit.
+We expect our researchers (with the support of our Commercial Partnerships team) to manage and protect the intellectual property in their research, so that it can be used for public benefit.
 The data management and sharing policy does not alter this requirement.
 Data should not be shared or disclosed before a patent can be filed on an invention arising from research it funds.
-If any researcher suspects that an invention has or may be made they are expected to notify their technology transfer office and Cancer Research Technology and to defer sharing any relevant data until the situation has been reviewed.
+If any researcher suspects that an invention has or may be made they are expected to notify their technology transfer office and our Commercial Partnerships team, and to defer sharing any relevant data until the situation has been reviewed.

 My research is translational and needs to be protected and/or commercialised.
 How do I deal with data sharing?

 We recognise that certain types of research, particularly with a translational focus, are more likely to result in patentable inventions which can be developed further to deliver patient benefit, or to result in commercial collaborations.
-As such, you should keep Cancer Research Technology informed of all developments where there might be a potential for commercial interest, and in particular prior to any data sharing.
+As such, you should keep our Commercial Partnerships team informed of all developments where there might be a potential for commercial interest, and in particular prior to any data sharing.
 It may be necessary to delay data sharing and modify any data sharing plan to ensure that patient benefit can be maximised.

 My research seeks supports from both the public and private sectors.
 How do I deal with the sharing of data?

 Where research is funded by a commercial sponsor, restrictions on data sharing may apply in arrangements agreed with the sponsor.
 Any such restriction(s) should be highlighted in the data management and sharing plan.
-In the event that you apply for or receive commercial funding for any part of research that we support, you should advise Cancer Research Technology of the situation without delay.
+In the event that you apply for or receive commercial funding for any part of research that we support, you should advise our Commercial Partnerships team of the situation without delay.

 What is the timescale for sharing data?
 Can I delay sharing until publication?